See Christian Bale as Mephisto for Thor 4 by Chris Hemsworth in New Pic - The Media HQ

-Christian Bale transforms into Chris Hemsworth’s impressive Mephisto for Thor: Love and Thunder into this impressive work of art.
+A new concept design for Thor: Love and Thunder by Chris Hemsworth reveals how Christian Bale could look like the classic Marvel villain, Mephisto.

-Although it is yet to be announced who will play Christian Bale in Chris Hemsworth’s Thor: Love and Thunder, a new concept presents the star as the diabolical Marvel villain Mephisto.
-The demonic villain likes to make deals with heroes, only for them to have some sort of disadvantage that they face afterwards.
-This new image by Christian Bale as Mephisto for Thor: Love and Thunder by Chris Hemsworth proves how amazing the star could look in the role.
+With the Thor: Love and Thunder role of Christian Bale hidden, a new concept presents the actor as the Marvel villain Mephisto for the upcoming Chris Hemsworth film.
+In the comic books, Mephisto takes great pleasure in concluding deals with heroes, only for them to have a kind of disadvantage that they will experience afterwards.
+This new concept design by Christian Bale as Mephisto for Thor: Love and Thunder by Chris Hemsworth proves how amazing the star could look like the character.

 Directed by Taika Waititi, Thor: Love and Thunder stars Chris Hemsworth, Tessa Thompson and Natalie Portman.
 The film will be based on Jason Aaron’s comic book series Mighty Thor, with Natalie Portman’s Jane Foster as the new Thor.

-Thor: Love and Thunder is scheduled for release in theaters on November 5, 2021
+Thor: Love and Thunder is scheduled for release in theaters on November 5, 2021.
+Keep up to date with the latest news about Christian Bale, Chris Hemsworth and the Marvel Cinematic Universe.

 Source: Instagram